Woaby/cryptography/README.md

 RGahTfSUASDdsffeBsdrAdrEBsdrAdrEtSdcwASa
 ```

-When thats done, an additional layer of randomization is applied using a randomly generated seed. the seed formula is all ASCII values + user input. this process produces the final output:
+When thats done, another layer of randomization is applied using a randomly generated seed. the seed formula is all ASCII values + random genererated seed fron the key. this process produces the final output:

 ```
 cAEaadrAtddewAfrDhSfBsfdSRSrsdsrEUSATBdG